sebastiansutter/techguides/pages/cipdemo/faststart_cip_lab.md

 1. The third new node will put a message to an MQ queue on a remote Queue Manager (inside a separate pod).
 1. The fourth new node will publish a message to a topic in EventStreams.

 Note: this lab session uses both a local Queue Manager and a remote Queue Manager, to illustrate the differences between the two.
-In a real Production environment, good design practice recommends always using a remote Queue manager, to provide maximum componentisation of the infrastructure.
+In a real Production environment, good design practice recommends always using a remote Queue Manager, to provide maximum componentisation of the infrastructure.

 Here is what the **orders** subflow will eventually look like.
 Detailed instructions follow.